Striken7/2024-PHB-AURORA-FILES/README.md

 Species: All PHB species have been implemented.

+Feats: All Feats have been implemented.

+Languages: All Standard and Rare Languages implemented.

 Backgrounds: Only the Custom Background option has been implemented.

-Feats: All Origin, General, and Epic Boon Feats have been implemented.
+Classes:

-Classes: Monk class (and all sublcasses) has been implemented.
+Monk class (and all sublcasses) has been implemented.
+Fighter class (no subclasses) has been implemented.

 Spells: Limited progress, mostly to spells added directly by Species or Feats.